irisnet/irishub/docs/features/service.md

 > **_NOTE:_** `service/DepositMultiple`, `service/MinDeposit` and `service/SlashFraction` are system parameters that can be changed through on-chain [governance](governance.md).

 ### Lifecycle
 Service bindings can be updated at any time by their owners to adjust pricing or increase deposit; they can be disabled and re-enabled as well.
-If a binding owner no longer wants to run the service provider, she needs to disable the binding and wait for a certain period of time before she can claim the her deposit.
+If a binding owner no longer wants to run the service provider, she needs to disable the binding and wait for a certain period of time before she can claim back her deposit.

 ```bash
 # create a new service binding